TharinduUdara/notes-app-web/README.md

 # Getting Started NotesApp
-## `Setup Stape `
-iCrate a Folder and import the Project form the GItHub (use this link )

-instale the nmp

-Instale the Mongo DB Compass

-Run Both  Notes-App-Web and Notes-App- API .
+## Instruction to run the aplication

+1. Run `npm install`
+2. Run `npm start` to start the frontend

+- Follow the instructons on the frontend project to start the frontend